3adly96/Aeon-Machine/README.md

         }
     }
 });
+/**
+ * timestampFrom is the timestamp that the listener will start listening from
+ * segmantDuration is the amount of time in millseconds the listener will segmant the timestamps and listen to each bulk and executes the calls in each bulk
+*/
-/* timestampFrom is the timestamp that the listener will start listening from segmantDuration is the amount of time the listener will segmant the timestamps*/ const aeon = new Aeon({ cortex , timestampFrom: Date.now(), segmantDuration: 500 });
+const aeon = new Aeon({ cortex , timestampFrom: Date.now(), segmantDuration: 500 });
 ```

 ## Functions

-### addCortexCall
+### call

 Used to push an event in the sortedset with a certain timestamp that the event will be executed in.